Large file support

 Do I get charged extra for bandwidth?

-Each plan includes generous per-user bandwidth (500 GB/mo on Solo, 2 TB/user/mo on Indie, 10 TB/user/mo on Studio).
+Each plan includes generous per-user bandwidth (500 GB/mo on Solo, 1 TB/user/mo on Team, 4 TB/user/mo on Studio).
 Sustained usage beyond that is rare; we contact you if it happens rather than surprise-billing.

 How does incremental sync work?

 The desktop app tracks file hashes and only uploads or downloads files that have changed.
-Unchanged files are skipped entirely.
-Content-hash-based dedup means identical files across versions or projects don't pay storage twice.
+Unchanged files are skipped entirely, so syncs stay fast and bandwidth stays low.
+Every version you commit is stored and remains fully recoverable.

 Can I version 20 GB single files like raw video?